 Definition: Developmental Disability

+The federal definition of a developmental disability means a severe, chronic disability of an individual that:

+Is attributed to a mental or physical impairment or combination of mental and physical impairment; Is manifested before the individual attains age 22;

+Is likely to continue indefinitely;

+Results in substantial functional limitations in 3 or more of the following major life activities:

+Self-Care

+Communication

+Learning, remembering, problem solving

+Mobility

+Self-Direction

+Ability to Live Independently

+Economically self-supporting

+A developmental disability can also be a condition from birth to age 9 that without services is likely to result in functional limitations in 3 or more of the major life activities listed above.

+Congress declares that a developmental disability is a natural part of the human experience that does not diminish the right of individuals to live independently, to expert control and choice over their own lives, and to fully participate in and contribute to their communities through full integration and inclusion in the economic, political, social, cultural, and educational mainstream of United State society.

 Opportunities: Economic Climate

 California’s began 2016 with an unemployment rate of 5.7% and enjoyed a steady drop in this rate.
 By the end of 2016, the rate decline to 5.2%.
 This drop is a trend that began in February 2010 when California’s unemployment rate peaked at 12.2% and began slowly decreasing in February 2011.
 This drop paralleled 6 years of economic growth, resulting in a $2.46 trillion economy in 2016, the 6th largest in the world.